Start9Labs/documentation/site/source/flashing-guides/os-x86.rst

 Server One (*x86_64-nonfree.iso*)
 -------------------------------

 The ``x86_64-nonfree.iso`` image contains non-free (closed-source) software.
-This is needed for the Server One and most DIY hardware, especially for graphics and/or wireless device support.
+This is needed for the Server One and most DIY hardware, especially for graphics and/or network device support.

 *For a DIY virtual machine build, if using a x86 chip, you'd use the non-free image if the free version does not work for you, but for an Apple Silicon chip you would use* ``aarch64.iso`` *and follow* `this guide <https://blog.start9.com/running-startos-on-apple-silicon/>`_.